gatsby2016/PhiHER2/README.md

 The pre-trained weights and pre-clusterd prototypes embeddings of our model on the HEROHE dataset and the Yale cohort can be downloaded in [HERE, Password: `jV5.mB2!qD`](https://mailnankaieducn-my.sharepoint.com/:f:/g/personal/1120220274_mail_nankai_edu_cn/EiO6Ji1eZwtJo3l2N9_eMLkBTwlj3gUf9iQmsG-Ru8pdlw?e=lFdeg0).
 The weights can be used to reproduce the results in our paper.
 Also, It has the capability of inferring on new H&E WSIs.

+## Contact

+If you have any problems, just raise an issue in this repo.

 ## Acknowledgements

 Our code is developed on the top of [CLAM](https://github.com/mahmoodlab/CLAM).
 Part of the code is borrowed from [HistoBistro](https://github.com/peng-lab/HistoBistro) and [PMIL](https://github.com/Zero-We/PMIL).

 (cheers to the community as well)

-## Contact

-If you have any problems, just raise an issue in this repo.
+If you found our work useful in your research, please consider citing our works(s) at: